How to transfer the value of your benefits

 A helpful example...

-Suppose you reach 47 years of age on 15 January 2013 and your active plan membership ends on 31 January 2013.
-You receive your statement of cessation of active plan membership from the plan administrator on 15 March 2013.
-The normal retirement age under your plan is 65.
+Suppose you turned 47 on 15 January 2016.
+Your active plan membership ends on 31 January 2016.
+You receive a statement of cessation of active plan membership from the plan administrator on 15 March 2016.
+The normal retirement age under the plan is 65.

 You can apply for a transfer of your benefits at the following times: